Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/README.md

 U2 is a 8-bit [STC11F08XE](/Datasheets/STC11-10xx_Series_MCU.pdf) microcontroller.
 Function is unclear to me in the presence of 3 beefy ALTERA CPLDs.

 Each board has its own voltage regulator (AMS1117) capable to produce 1A each at 3.3V, much enough to power the whole set of chips.
-The cartridge itself consumes about 500 mA (at 5V), versus about 250 mA (at 5V) for a regular MVS cartridge.
-Nothing that’s going to fry your MVS slot but a noticeable increase anyway.
+The cartridge itself consumes about 1200 mA (at 5V), versus about 500 mA (at 5V, on average) for a regular MVS cartridge.
+Nothing that’s going to fry your MVS slot as this noticeable increase of current is sucked directly on the 5V rail.
+To my knowledge, arcade power supplies are perfectly able to handles this.

 **PRG board bottom**
 ![](/Pictures/161in1v2_PRG_bottom.JPG)